AngleProtocol/angle-docs/guides/README.md

 {% endcontent-ref %}

 {% hint style="info" %}
 The app presented here is developed by Angle Labs, Inc., a company contributing to the protocol.
-Anyone is welcome to build its app on top of Angle, and we'll make sure to promote and list any serious front interface of the protocol in this docs.
+Anyone is welcome to build its app on top of Angle, and we'll make sure to promote any serious front interface of the protocol in this docs.
 {% endhint %}